qzhan321/dmatch/README.md

 All the images and final corrected data will be generated in the current working directory.

 ### Contact us
-If you have any enquires, especially about performing dmatch integration on your data, please contact **Qi Zhan** (UChicago) qizhan@uchicago.edu
+If you have any enquires, especially about performing dmatch integration on your data, please create an issue at https://github.com/qzhan321/dmatch/issues.